myConsciousness/freezer/README.md

 1. **freezer** parses files with the `.freezer.json` extension.
 2. **freezer** parses JSON files stored in the `.design` folder.

-So, now let's create a JSON file with the following configuration as a trial.
+So, now let's create a JSON file with the following structure as a trial.

 ```json
 {